The A46 Link Road is a very exciting scheme both for Warwickshire and the wider sub-region.

 - Address an existing congestion and safety issue at the A46/C32 Stoneleigh Road interchange.

 Mitigate HS2 construction traffic impacts on certain communities within the Kenilworth and Stoneleigh area.

 - Significantly reduce the amount of traffic on Stoneleigh Road and Gibbet Hill Road which is trying to access the University of Warwick and surrounding employment areas.

 - Reduce the current trend for local rat running of traffic on routes such as Crackley Lane, Bockendon Road and Hollis Lane.

 - Provide an opportunity for the A452 to be downgraded through Kenilworth and Balsall Common town and village centres respectively, allowing a series of public realm/environmental enhancements to be implemented.

 Status: At Design Stage, funding allocated in principle subject to approval of Full Business Case.

-Work Commences: Spring 2018, subject to completion of statutory processes
+Work Commences: to be confirmed, subject to completion of statutory processes

 Authorities Involved: Warwickshire County Council, Coventry City Council, Warwick District Council, Highways England, Coventry and Warwickshire Local Enterprise Partnership (CWLEP) and Department for Transport (DfT)